-I’d been having problems with oil leaking from the turbo in my PB Challenger and had also noticed a significant decrease in fuel economy.
+I’d been having problems with oil leaking from the turbo in my Mitsubushi PB Challenger and had also noticed a significant decrease in fuel economy.
 This was coupled with an increase in black smoke blowing from my exhaust under moderate to light loads.

-In a previous post, you can read all about my turbo replacement, but I’d also been told that cleaning the MAF sensor might also make some difference in regards to fuel economy and black smoke.
+In a previous post, you can read all about my turbo replacement, but I’d also been told that cleaning the MAF sensor might also make some difference in regards to fuel economy and black smoke. so keep reading as i got through the nitty details

 What’s a MAF Sensor?